ANA Project Firstline: A Project ECHO Hub

 ANA IPC Fundamentals ECHO will serve as a forum for nurses to increase their knowledge, skills, and self-efficacy around IPC practices through the lens of infectious disease, helping to grow IPC knowledge networks and expand our capacity to reach valuable frontline healthcare workers.

-As infectious disease continues to evolve, ANA IPC Fundamentals ECHO has developed new content for our Fall, 2022 series.
+As infectious disease continues to evolve, ANA IPC Fundamentals ECHO has developed new content for our Summer, 2023 series.
 Whether you are a healthcare worker who participated in previous series or are new to Project Firstline, we invite you to register and join us.

 No cost to participate | FREE CNE Credits Available to Participants